Seasoning and Maintaining your Cast Iron

 Everyone has a different idea of how clean their skillet should look when they put it away.
 Some people want a perfectly polished surface with a fresh coat of oil, other are ok leaving some remnants of the last meal.
 This is totally up to you.
 Keeping a tidy skillet will generally make it more non-stick and suitable for delicate foods like eggs.

 Don’t rinse with water until your skillet is cool enough to touch.
 After some trial and error, we found that trying to clean the skillet when it is extremely hot can compromise the seasoning, making the skillet stickier.

 Clean the skillet when it is still warm with HOT water works the best.

 Use the utensil you used for cooking to scrape the skillet while running under the hot water.
 Most of the time, this should be the extent of the cleanup.

-If food is really stuck on, try scraping very hard with a metal spatula.
-If necessary, try boiling a small amount of water in the skillet and then scraping with the spatula.
+If food is really stuck on, scraping very hard with a metal spatula.
+If necessary, try this after boiling a small amount of water in the skillet.

 Seasoning – Baking on Oil